hyiltiz/vim-plugins-profile/README.md

 Done!
 ```

+## Story

-If you use [vim-plug] to install your vim (gvim or macvim) plugins, then
+If you use vim-plug (or other amazing plugin manager of your choice) to install
-chances are high that it gets addictive.
-You will find yourself with
+your vim (gvim or macvim) plugins, then chances are high that it gets
-several dozens of useful plugins.
+addictive.
+You will find yourself with several dozens of useful plugins.

-[vim-plug] offers you to load your plugins on-demand (lazy-loading).
+vim-plug (and NeoBundle) offers you to load your plugins on-demand (lazy-loading).
 But
 which needs fine tuning?
 Well, using vim's built-in profiling `vim
 --startuptime` you can get a timing for all function calls during
 startup.
 However, the data is for each functions.
 You will have to